 Do not attempt to fix it yourself.

-Gas Alarm: When you power the alarm, there will be a warmup period of approximately 3-minutes.
+Gas Alarm: When you power the alarm, there will be a warmup period of approximately 1 minute.
 This unit cannot go into a gas alarm during the warmup period.
-Once the 3-minute warmup period is over, the alarm can detect explosive gases.
+After 1 minute, the alarm can detect explosive gases.